JulieMontoya/Random_Beeb_Stuff/experimental_language/parsing.md

 expression such as `A + B * C` we start with A, get ready to add, get B, notice that * has a higher priority than +, multiply B by C, and this product is the thing we have to add to A.

+If the operation stack is empty, or the top of the operation stack is `(`, we always push the operation onto the operation stack.

+If the new operation has equal or lower priority than the operation on top of the operation stack, then that operation is added to the program and the new operation is placed on top of the operation stack.

+If the new operation has a higher priority than the operation on top of the operation stack, then the new operation is pushed onto the operation stack.

 `A + B * C`
 + Value A: get on top of value stack
 + Double-ended operator + : push on operation stack